 2. Once you select the dates you want, based on the flight price, click on the green button below the calendar that says “show flights”.

 3. Skyscanner will then list all flights and all the prices for the dates you selected.
 Now, the dates are just right and the traveling time too, everything is perfect except that price and you’re not ready to commit yet?
 Click the “get price alerts” button on the top left.
-It will show a pop-up box (like the screenshot below) where you can write your email address to be notified every time the price changes.
+It will show a pop-up box where you can write your email address to be notified every time the price changes.